ProtractorNinja/SPARC-sublime/README.md

 ## Snippets

 The SPARC package provides 7 snippets for easier insertion of certain code structures.
-They are listed here along with an example, in which a `|` denotes the final carat position.
+They are listed below.

 `main` creates a basic empty program template, with sections for code and extra data.

-		.section ".text"
-		.align 4
-		.global main
-	main:
-		save %sp, (-92 + -0) & -8, %sp

-		|

-		ret
-		restore

-	.section ".data"

 `subr` inserts a basic non-leaf (i.e. with its own register window) subroutine.